coding-kitties/Investing-Algorithm-Framework-Documentation/src/articles/documentation-tutorials/concepts.md

-#### Import Concepts
+## Import Concepts
 There are some important concepts to understand in order to work effectively with the framework:

-##### Strategies
+### Strategies
-This is the heart of your algorithm.
-A strategy will only run on the time interval that you specify.
-You can make a strategy with the `app.algorithm.strategy` decorator.
+A strategy is the core of your algorithm.
+The framework provides you with a `strategy` decorator that you can use to register a strategy for your algorithm.

+A minimal strategy only requires you to specify the `time_unit` and the `interval` attribute.

 ```python
 @app.algorithm.strategy(time_unit=TimeUnit.MINUTES, interval=1)